pinot-contrib/pinot-docs/README.md

 ## When should I use Pinot?

 Pinot is designed to execute OLAP queries with low latency.
-It works well where you need fast analytics, such as aggregations, on immutable data.
+It works well where you need fast analytics, such as aggregations, on both mutable and immutable data.

 **User-facing analytics products**